while0x1/stealthWallet/README.md

 #You will need a cardano-node with ogmios or a blockfrost key to use this tool.

+##IMPORTANT NOTE!!
+# StealthWallet does not support native token Decimals currently - you need to use the correct scaling derived
+# from the cardano token registry for sending native assets!!

 git clone https://github.com/while0x1/stealthWallet.git

 cd stealthWallet